HunterKane/Machine-Learning-Heart-Disease-Clasification-Project/README.md

 __1. Problem Definition__
 In our case, the problem we will be exploring is binary classification (a sample can only be one of two things).
-This is because we're going to be using a number of differnet features (pieces of information) about a person to predict whether they have heart disease or not.In a statement,given clinical parameters about a patient, can we predict whether or not they have heart disease?
+This is because we're going to be using a number of different features (pieces of information) about a person to predict whether they have heart disease or not.
+In a statement, given clinical parameters about a patient, can we predict whether or not they have heart disease?

 __2. Data__
 What you'll want to do here is dive into the data your problem definition is based on.
 This may involve, sourcing, defining different parameters, talking to experts about it and finding out what you should expect.
 The original data came from the Cleveland database from UCI Machine Learning Repository.
-Howevever, we've downloaded it in a formatted way from Kaggle.
+However, we've downloaded it in a formatted way from Kaggle.
 The original database contains 76 attributes, but here only 14 attributes will be used.
 Attributes (also called features) are the variables what we'll use to predict our target variable.
 Attributes and features are also referred to as independent variables and a target variable can be referred to as a dependent variable.
 We use the independent variables to predict our dependent variable.